 Situation / Task / Action / Result

-Download this STAR Statement Examples template (.pdf) and start filling in the blanks.
+Download my free STAR Statement Examples template (use the form at the bottom of this page) and start filling in the blanks.
 It’s crucial that you have 4 to 8 STAR statement “accomplishment records” fully rehearsed before you step foot in that door.

 Even if you’re not going on interviews right now, this is a great self-development exercise that all smart people should do from time to time.
 Think back in time and take an inventory of your accomplishments.
 Write them out.
 Make them bite-sized stories.
 Bring them up when you need to establish credibility or want to make a point.

 "Sure.
 To answer your question, about 6 months ago we had a situation where the problem was "XYZ" ... the step-by-step action I took was "ABC" ... and due to my efforts and because of my competencies, the positive outcome was "123."

 "OK.
 Let me tell you about a project at [ Company ABC ] where I [ spearheaded / organized / designed / crafted / collaborated on ] an effort that successfully [ reduced costs about 20% / grew revenue by 14% over 6 months / got the job done about 50% faster / saved 37 man-hours of work per week / allowed us to help customers 25% more of the time / reduced XYZ usage by 1/3 ].
 The situation we initially faced was ..."

 LOOK AT THE action verbs, and look how the metrics (numbers) are quoted.
 Do you see a pattern? … How would YOU fill in the blanks? … Think about your past work experience and start playing madlibs.
 Go through your work history job-by-job and brainstorm.
 Write it out! :)